Ankr-network/ankr-docs/docs/Earn/liquid-staking/bnb/stake-bnb.md

 1. Create a BNB address using Metamask.

-2.Purchase BNB at [https://www.binance.com/](https://www.binance.com) and other exchanges.
+2. Purchase BNB at [https://www.binance.com/](https://www.binance.com) and other exchanges.

-3. Send the BNB (BEP-2) to your to your Binance Chain address from Metamask.
+3. Send BNB to your Binance Smart Chain (BSC) address from Metamask.

 ## Connect your Wallet